The Sun House

 This charming double room opens up onto the Mango Tree garden and has stunning views of Galle Harbour.
 Fully air-conditioned with its cool new bathroom and fresh soft furnishings this room provides the perfect country home feeling.

-A cozy double room with spacious bathroom, the room opens onto the Mango Tree garden with views of the Indian Ocean and Galle Harbour.
+A cosy double room with spacious bathroom, the room opens onto the Mango Tree garden with views of the Indian Ocean and Galle Harbour.

 Featuring a four poster bed draped with mosquito net and filled with antiques, this room has a newly renovated bathroom and is fully air-conditioned.